alpeb/github-timetracking/README.md

 ### Instalation

-The production version is available from the Chrome Web Store (search for Github timetracking)
+The production version is available from the Chrome Web Store at https://chrome.google.com/webstore/detail/github-timetracking/hbbbjnmncnckcoohigacfaifaiplacmo

 To install the development version: